 Oh, and there are only 193 mechanics available to make repairs on NYCHA’s 3,200 elevators.

 It was discovered in 2018 that NYCHA had been lying about the presence of lead in its developments.
 After the housing authority was sued by federal prosecutors, de Blasio agreed to designate $88 million to remediate lead paint in NYCHA’s apartments.
-Now, NYCHA will be using X-ray detection devices to detect the presence of lead paint in apartments, in an attempt to tackle this problem.
-NYCHA has yet to test in buildings that have a higher concentration of children under age six, the Queens Daily Eagle recently reported.
+Now, NYCHA will be using X-ray detection devices to detect the presence of lead paint in apartments in an attempt to tackle this problem.
+NYCHA has yet to test in buildings that have a higher concentration of children under the age of 6, the Queens Daily Eagle reported.

-As recently as July, residents have complained of rat infestations so severe that residents said they felt like "hostages" in their own apartments.
+In July, residents complained of rat infestations so severe that residents said they felt like “hostages” in their own apartments.

 Contaminated drinking water tanks

-Do to frequently broken boilers, residents went without heat and hot water over 3,500 times, affecting 259 of NYCHA’s 326 developments this past winter, from the beginning of October 2018 until the end of May 2019, the New York Post reported.
+Due to frequently broken boilers, residents went without heat and hot water over 3,500 times, affecting 259 of NYCHA’s 326 developments this past winter, from the beginning of October 2018 till the end of May 2019, the New York Post reported.

 Under its agreement with City Hall and HUD, NYCHA has until 2024 to reduce the number of heat outages affecting apartments by 15%.

 Metro Industrial Areas Foundation, a housing advocacy group, sued NYCHA in 2013, claiming that it was violating the Americans with Disabilities Act for not removing mold from apartments housing people suffering from asthma.
 NYCHA settled the lawsuit in 2014, promising to remediate simple and complex mold infestations within seven and 15 days, respectively, but it never followed through.